 Cat allergies are one of the top five reasons why cats are returned to shelters.
 However, according to the American Academy of Allergy, Asthma and Immunology, nearly 10 million people choose to share their homes with cats and dogs despite being allergic.

-And keep in mind that you don’t have to necessarily purchase your hypoallergenic cat from a breeder.
+If you’re looking for a hypoallergenic cat, you don’t necessarily need to go to a breeder.
 Shelters often have purebred cats who were abandoned by their guardians.
-There are also breed-specific rescue groups that may be able to help you find the right cat for you.
+There are also many breed-specific rescue groups.